-Problem 15.1.
-The Three Halting (3-Halt) problem is the problem of giving a decision procedure to determine whether or not an arbitrarily chosen Turing Machine halts for an input of three strokes on an otherwise blank tape.
+Problem 15.2.
+The Three Halting (3-Halt) problem is the problem of giving a decision procedure to determine whether or not an arbitrarily chosen Turing Machine halts for an input of three I's on an otherwise blank tape.
 Prove that the 3-Halt problem is unsolvable.

-Problem 15.2.
+Problem 15.3.
 Show that if the halting problem is solvable for Turing machine and input pairs M_e and n where $e \neq n$, then it is also solvable for the cases where e = n.

-Problem 15.3.
-We proved that the halting problem is unsolvable if the input is a number e, which identifies a Turing machine M_e via an enumaration of all Turing machines.
+Problem 15.4.
+We proved that the halting problem is unsolvable if the input is a number e, which identifies a Turing machine M_e via an enumeration of all Turing machines.
 What if we allow the description of Turing machines from section 15.2 directly as input?
-(This would require a larger alphabet of course.)
 Can there be a Turing machine which decides the halting problem but takes as input descriptions of Turing machines rather than indices?
 Explain why or why not.